Are photographs allowed?

 Are there inmates inside the museum?
 Do we get to see prisoners?

 There are no inmates inside the museum.
-Cell Block 7 does sit on an operating prison, and inmates can often be seen in the prison yard, or performing an outdoor duty such as mowing the lawn.
+Cell Block 7 does sit on active prison grounds, and inmates can often be seen in the prison yard, or performing an outdoor duty such as mowing the lawn.
 We ask that our visitors respect the privacy of inmates by not going anywhere near the fence surrounding the yard area.
 Cell Block 7 is a safe and secure facility to visit.

 What should I wear to the museum?

 Comfortable clothes and footwear.
 There are a lot of stairs in the museum that are open for visitors to explore.
-The museum is not air conditioned in the summer, and the upper levels can become quite warm in all seasons.
+The museum can be cool in the winter and is not air conditioned in the summer.
+The upper levels can become quite warm in all seasons.

 Can I become a volunteer?

 YES!
 We are always looking for volunteers in any capacity.
 If you are interested please contact the museum 517.745.6813 or email the Museum Manager at email@example.com.

 In 1912, a mass riot occurred that lasted for 6 days.
 The National Guard was called in to restore order.Explore the exhibits

 In 1975, an inmate escaped by helicopter.Explore the exhibits

 Cell Block 7 is one of a small number of museums that opperate within active prison grounds.Learn more about Cell Block 7

 In 1952, 2,600 inmates participated in a riot that lasted 5 days.
 They held nine guards hostage at gunpoint.
 The incident inspired the 1954 film, Riot in Cell Block 11.More about Cell Block 7